-Finding the right mouse is ultimately about determining what feels good in your specific hand, and while the contours and size can play a major role in that, the weight does as well.
+Finding the best mouse is ultimately about determining what feels good in your own hand, and while the contours and size can play a major role in that, the weight does as well.
 Even the difference of a few grams can throw off your sense of balance, so you may want to look at models that offer adjustable weights.
 Measured in grams, these weights let you create a center of gravity that feels perfect to your touch and accommodates your style.
 The best gram weights are magnetized for a better distribution of weight.
 This is generally a feature that is reserved for some of the best professional models, such as those from Logitech and Razer.
 Although it can be fiddly to get right, once you have worked out the best weight set up for your mouse, it will feel a lot better in your hands.

-There are a practically limitless amount of different design choices that can be made in the ergonomics of a mouse.
-Some sport glossy surfaces that allow them to slide more easily over the surface of a mouse pad, while others employ soft grips so they feel better in your hand and respond more accurately to small and precise movements.
+There are practically limitless amounts of different design choices that can be made in the ergonomics of a mouse.
+Some sport glossy surfaces that allow the mouse to slide more easily over the surface of a mouse pad, while other mice employ soft grips so they feel better in your hands and respond more accurately to small and precise movements.
 Ultimately it comes down to the intended use of the mouse, and the price point that it is intended to fill.

-In terms of the actual materials they’re constructed from, a mice typically features an aluminum or plastic frame.
-The quality of these materials can vary pretty widely, but aluminum is generally the preferable choice.
+In terms of the actual materials they’re constructed from, a mouse typically features an aluminum or plastic frame.
+The quality of these materials can vary pretty wildly with price, but aluminum is generally the best choice.
 They’re lightweight but have a serious sense of heft and tend to be more durable.
-One of the cons of plastic mice is that they have more of a tendency to get slippery after long playing sessions, and that can be a major liability during longer and more heated playing sessions, therefore we recommend splashing out on the extra price of an aluminum model.
+One of the cons of plastic mice is that they have more of a tendency to get slippery in your hands after long playing sessions, and that can be a major liability during longer and more heated playing sessions, therefore we recommend splashing out on the extra price of an aluminum model.